-- a subscription to the Financial Times online service (FT.COM) that allows you to download the FT.COM App to your phone to access articles and features; - a subscription to PollEverywhere, an online polling application to enable 'polls' to be delivered within lectures and seminars to aid interactive engagement; - a subscription to Qualtrics, a professional survey design and analysis application that is used extensively within business; - the operation since 2014 of a 'trading room' based on Bloomberg Professional Service, a desktop software application that allows you to monitor and analyse real-time financial market data and place trades on the electronic trading platform.
+- a subscription to the Financial Times online service (FT.COM) that allows you to download the FT.COM App to your phone to access articles and features - a subscription to PollEverywhere, an online polling application to enable 'polls' to be delivered within lectures and seminars to aid interactive engagement; - a subscription to Qualtrics, a professional survey design and analysis application that is used extensively within business; - a licence for SimVenture, a sophisticated business simulation that allows you to experience the challenges of running a company; - the operation since 2014 of a 'trading room' based on Bloomberg Professional Service, a desktop software application that allows you to monitor and analyse real-time financial market data and place trades on the electronic trading platform.

-All lectures are recorded and made available to you on NOW.
-In addition some modules provide additional resources such as recap recordings and online guidance videos.
+All lectures are recorded and made available to you on NOW, In addition some modules provide additional resources such as recap recordings and online guidance videos.

-CMI Management Direct
+CMI Management Direct TBC